 Alternatively - watch the video below for further clarification on what the Welsh Government proposals may mean for Welsh farmers.

 NFU Cymru held a special event for tenant farmers to consider the potential implications of the Welsh Government ‘Brexit and Our Land’ consultation proposals on farmers who do not own the land that they farm.

-A number of the NFU Cymru boards have met early into the consultation process to discuss the detail of the consultation and to provide their initial thoughts on this hugely important document.
+A number of the NFU Cymru boards met early into the consultation process to discuss the detail of the consultation and to provide their initial thoughts on this hugely important document.

-NFU Cymru held a Q&A with the Cabinet Secretary over the Show and the event drew in a huge crowd of Showgoers, all eager to learn more about the ongoing consultation and what the proposals could mean for farming.
+NFU Cymru held a Q&A with the Cabinet Secretary over the Show and the event drew in a huge crowd of Showgoers, all eager to learn more about the consultation and what the proposals could mean for farming.
 NFU Cymru also organised a dedicated Brexit seminar on Monday of the Show, with the First Minister.
 This was an opportunity for members to hear first-hand, what the Welsh Government wanted to see post-Brexit.
 Read more about the discussions here.

 If you want to see the full recording of the seminar, check out the NFU Cymru Facebook page.

 The series of roadshows have now come to an end.